Ragnt/AngryOxide/README.md

 - Active state-based attack engine used to retrieve relevent EAPOL messages from Access Points and clients.
 - Target List option to limit attack scope.
 - A Terminal-UI that presents all relevent data while still living in the terminal for easy usage over SSH.
-- Avoids DEAUTHENTICATION frames that cause more damage than good to the authentication sequence.
+- Limits DEAUTHENTICATION frames that can cause more damage than good to the authentication sequence.
 - EAPOL 4-Way-Handshake validation using Nonce Correction, Replay Counter validation, and Temporal validation.
 - Automatically elicits PMKID from access points where available.
 - Utilizes GPSD with ability to set remote GPSD service address.